jessecascio/dtest/src/algorithm/graph-prim/README.md

 A spanning tree of a graph is a connected subgraph with no cycles that connects all vertices.
 A minimum spanning tree of a weighted graph, is a spanning tree whose weight is no larger than the weight of any other spanning tree.

-Prim’s algorithm is a greedy algorithm for determining the minimum spanning true of an undirected graph.
+Prim’s algorithm is a greedy algorithm for determining the minimum spanning tree of an undirected graph.
 From a given vertice, determine all of the smallest edges so that we are always processing the next smallest edge as possible.

 ## Implementation